 - Ensure your child’s school has up-to-date phone numbers, email and street addresses for you and all emergency contacts.

-- Add “[email protected]” to your email contacts list and designate this email address as a trusted or “safe” sender to ensure that you receive SchoolMessenger emails.
+- Add “email@example.com” to your email contacts list and designate this email address as a trusted or “safe” sender to ensure that you receive ParentSquare emails.

-- Only share information received through official communications channels on social media.
+- Do not share any information regarding District or school safety drills, plans or procedures on social media.
 Be aware that students and people outside our community are members of local social media groups.

-- Reach out to your child’s school to access resources.
+- Reach out to your child’s school.
 It is important that students feel safe at school, especially after a crisis.
 Should there be a need, SOCSD will provide support services to students and/or staff.